polytomic/terraform-provider-polytomic/README.md

 This repository contains the [Polytomic](https://polytomic.com) Terraform provider.
 This provider may be used to manage on premises deployments.

-## Example Workspace configuration with users
+## Example Organization configuration with users

 ```terraform
 provider "polytomic" {